StatStud/book-club/content/posts/cbt.md

 Another important note to make is that on fear.
 This chapter has a brief section that clearly outlines many of the realities of fears.
 Three of which that stood out to me were:
 1. Your fear event may never happen
 2. If it does happen, you'll adapt and learn how to cope
-3. The event may be ephemorally unpleasant, but it is **rarely** terrible or unbearable
+3. The event may be ephemerally unpleasant, but it is **rarely** terrible or unbearable

 In other words, grow a pair.